 With the passage of ACA in 2010, about 20 million uninsured people gained health care coverage.
 This was accomplished by expanding Medicaid and by expanding the private insurance market via the Health Care Exchanges.

 One of the features of the ACA was to require all policies to include coverage of mental health care.
-(For an excellent summary of the affects of ACA on mental health read: How Obamacare improved mental health coverage.)
+(For an excellent summary of the effects of ACA on mental health read: How Obamacare improved mental health coverage.)
 The ACA built on the Parity Act of 2008 and added the elimination of pre-existing conditions while expanding Medicaid.
 About 9 million are new additions to Medicaid since the ACA passed.
 Then additionally it added the Health Care Exchange system for those who purchase insurance without an employer.
 About 12 million get insurance this way.

 But was all this good for mental health businesses?
-In short the answer is clearly “Yes.”
+In short, the answer is clearly “Yes.”
 During the debate about the ACA, there was concern about whether insurance companies would lowball the reimbursement rates for the exchange-based policies.
 They did not.

 In effect what occurred is that more people had coverage for mental health treatment.
 And the hourly rate for mental health services is the same as for other policies.